Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 As provided for in subsection 15(7) of the Act, these procedures are publicly available on the agency’s website.

-Not all suspected breaches of the Code of Conduct that are dealt with under these procedures need to be dealt with by way of a determination.
-If the CEO becomes aware of a suspected breach of the Code of Conduct by an employee, the CEO may decide whether to deal with the suspected breach formally using these procedures or to deal with the suspected breach informally.
-This can include taking administrative action and a written record of any such action may be made.
+If the CEO becomes aware of a suspected breach of the Code of Conduct by an employee, the CEO may decide whether to deal with the suspected breach by way of a determination or to deal with the suspected breach informally.

-If the conduct of an Australian Public Service employee raises concerns that relate to both effective performance and suspected breaches of the Code of Conduct, the CEO must, before deciding to initiate an investigation under these procedures, have regard to any relevant standards and guidance issued by the Australian Public Service Commissioner (refer to section 52 of the Directions).
+If the conduct of an employee raises concerns that relate to both effective performance and suspected breaches of the Code of Conduct, the CEO must, before deciding to initiate an investigation under these procedures, have regard to any relevant standards and guidance issued by the Australian Public Service Commissioner (refer to section 52 of the Directions).

-2.Procedures for determining suspected breaches of the Australian Public Service Code of Conduct
+2. Procedures for determining suspected breaches of the Australian Public Service Code of Conduct

-As soon as practicable after the CEO becomes aware of a suspected breach of the Code of Conduct that is to be dealt with under these procedures and has decided to deal with the suspected breach by way of determination, the CEO will appoint a decision maker.
+As soon as practicable after the CEO becomes aware of a suspected breach of the Code of Conduct that is to be dealt with under these procedures and has decided to deal with the suspected breach by way of a determination, the CEO will appoint a breach decision maker.

-The CEO will take reasonable steps to ensure that the decision maker is, and appears to be, independent and unbiased.
-Generally, the appointed decision maker should not have previously made a report in relation to any of the matters suspected of constituting a breach of the Code of Conduct by the employee.
+The CEO will take reasonable steps to ensure that the breach decision maker is, and appears to be, independent and unbiased.
+Generally, the appointed breach decision maker should not have previously made a report in relation to any of the matters suspected of constituting a breach of the Code of Conduct by the employee.

-• determine whether any breaches of the Code of Conduct have occurred
+• determine whether any breaches of the Code of Conduct have occurred;

 • advise the CEO and the employee of the determination.